 Negative SEO attacks (also called SEO spam attacks) accounted for more than half of all cyberattacks in 2018 and have become increasingly common.
 This number was also up 7.3% from the previous year.
 These attacks sink website search rankings by deluging sites with countless files containing malicious keywords and backlinks.
 Search rankings can make or break a small business, so understanding how to strengthen SEO security and prevent these types of attacks is a must.

 Cybercriminals rely on a variety of methods to launch negative SEO attacks.
 They might insert malicious links into existing website pages, create new pages full of malicious links and spammy content, or make pages on your website lead to other sites using website redirects.

-Website redirects are one of the most common types of negative SEO attacks and account for 8% of malware files.
+Website redirects are one of the most common types of negative SEO attacks.
 When a website redirect occurs, visitors navigating your site are intentionally redirected to a malware-infected or phishing website and exposed to cybersecurity risks.
 As a result, you lose web traffic.

 The easiest way for cybercriminals to deploy a negative SEO attack is by adding spam to blog posts or comment fields.
 Cybercriminals use black hat SEO tactics that deploy bots to leave endless spammy comments on sites.
 These comments make your site look suspicious and can discourage visitors from doing business with you.

 So, what do cybercriminals get out of SEO spam?
 Usually, they use these attacks to improve their search rankings by stealing traffic from other sites.

 Negative SEO attacks don’t just tank your website’s rankings — they hurt your credibility with customers and visitors.
 Furthermore, they open up other pages of your site to security breaches and can even cause search engines to flag or blacklist your site.

 To prevent cybercriminals from sinking your rankings and eroding your credibility, strengthen your website’s SEO security with the following steps: